YINI-lang/YINI-spec/YINI-Specification.md

 Certain characters and keywords are **reserved** by the YINI specification for internal syntax or future use.
 Using them incorrectly may lead to a parse error or undefined behavior.

 #### 12.1.1.
 Reserved Characters
-The following characters are reserved by the YINI syntax and must not be used improperly outside of their defined contexts.
+The following characters are reserved by the YINI syntax and MUST not be used improperly outside of their defined contexts.
 They may appear inside quoted strings or phrase identifiers but are otherwise restricted:

 | Character	| Usage Context	| Description |
 |-----------|---------------|-------------|